Housing

 Citizen vs. Resident Status

-Being a permanent resident is different than being a citizen.
+Being a permanent resident is different from being a citizen.
 Most foreign countries are happy to let people from other countries retire there, especially if they bring assets with them.
 Escape Artist has a list of residency requirements and citizenship requirements for every country.
 The benefits of being a resident vs. becoming a citizen also vary from country to country.

 Permanent residency is usually faster and easier.
 You can maintain your citizenship with the United States and apply for dual citizenship.
 You will still have to pay taxes with the IRS, even if you’re living in a foreign country.
 You can take the somewhat unusual step of relinquishing your citizenship, but keep in mind that such a step is permanent and irrevocable.